smithy-lang/smithy-rs/design/src/docs/pokemon_service.md

 The comment at the beginning of `execute` described what a `Decorator` is and uses the following terms:
 * Context: contains the model being generated, projection and settings for the build
-* Decorator: customizes how code is being generated.
+* Decorator: (also referred to as customizations) customizes how code is being generated.
 AWS services are required to sign with the SigV4 protocol, and [a decorator](https://github.com/awslabs/smithy-rs/blob/db48039065bec890ef387385773b37154b555b14/aws/sdk-codegen/src/main/kotlin/software/amazon/smithy/rustsdk/SigV4SigningDecorator.kt#L45) adds Rust code to sign requests and responses.
 Decorators are applied in reverse order of being added and have a priority order.
 * Writer: creates files and adds content; it supports templating, using `#` for substitutions
 * Location: the file where a symbol will be written to

+The only task of a `RustCodegenPlugin` is to construct a `CodegenVisitor` and call its [execute()](https://github.com/awslabs/smithy-rs/blob/db48039065bec890ef387385773b37154b555b14/codegen/src/main/kotlin/software/amazon/smithy/rust/codegen/smithy/CodegenVisitor.kt#L115-L115) method.

-`execute` is given a `Context`, constructs the sequence of decorators and calls a [CodegenVisitor](https://github.com/awslabs/smithy-rs/blob/db48039065bec890ef387385773b37154b555b14/codegen/src/main/kotlin/software/amazon/smithy/rust/codegen/smithy/CodegenVisitor.kt#L44).
+`CodegenVisitor::execute()` is given a `Context`, constructs the sequence of decorators and calls a [CodegenVisitor](https://github.com/awslabs/smithy-rs/blob/db48039065bec890ef387385773b37154b555b14/codegen/src/main/kotlin/software/amazon/smithy/rust/codegen/smithy/CodegenVisitor.kt#L44).

 CodegenVisitor, RustCodegenPlugin, and wherever there are different implementations between client and server, such as in generating error types, have corresponding server versions.